The Ramana Desa

 Now Sakra, disguising himself as an old man riding a horse, spake thus from horseback to Kunhsaw:"Young man, be pleased to take this horse I am riding to Pagan.
 I must tarry here."
 And Kunshaw said, "Grandfather I must to be in time to see the coming king.
 I cannot take the horse."
 But the old man whom horse it was replied, "Young man, is it not faster going on horseback than on foot?
 Ride me then this horse.
 Wear also this ruby hairpin and this ruby ring.
 Grasp also this lance and sword.
 If I tarry long ride this horse and go till thou art in the bosom presence of the king."

 The Khmer tradition of mentioning Nokor Lam Neang (Lanna) as Burma reflects the past connection of the Siam country with Anuruddha line of kings.
-It dated back since the fall of Chenla, when a descendant of king Bhavavarman (or himself) named Anuruddha, founded Lawasangharatha from the small country of Xiang-mai.
-To restore communities of the Menam valley, Anuruddha requested lord Indra for the leadership of the Parama kings (known in Tai Tradition as Khun Borom's sons).
-Jayavarman II, built Angkor to become the new Cakravatin Empire of Southeast Asia and, as we had seen, Haripangjaya was built by the queen Camadevi under the tutelage of her father-in-law, the Cakravatin monarch.
-The reestablishment of Tathon by immegrants from Haripangjaya during the epidemic break out marked the starting point of the Mon official Identity as claimed by the Mon themselves.
-It was in fact established by the Talaing king Makutavamsa who, even though was Buddhist by faith, carried on the Vishnuite discipline as the official state procession.
-Happening during the high of the Cholan Empire, the raid over Ceylon resulted in the near destruction of Buddhism in Srey Langka.
-After subduing the Talaing king, Anuruddha started on his own quest to salvage Hinayana Buddhism.
-Under the tutelage of his chaplain, Shin Arahan, he brought the Tathon's legacy to spread over the Burmese northern states.
-It was the first time in history that Pagan became converted to Hinayana Budhism.
-His effort had led to his quest over the ream of the Chola and saved Ceylon and Buddhism from complete destruction by the latter' s invasion.
-The Mahavamsa recounted his crucial help in the salvation of Buddhism in Langka.
+It dated back since the fall of Chenla, when a descendant of king Bhavavarman (or himself) named Anuruddha, founded Lawasangharatha from the small country of Xiang-Mai.
+To restore communities of the Menam valley, Anuruddha requested lord Indra for the leadership of the Parama king (known in Tai Tradition as Khun Borom's sons).
+Jayavarman II, built Angkor to become the new Cakravatin Empire of Southeast Asia and anointed the queen Camadevi to build Haripangjaya.
+The reestablishment of Tathon by immigrants from Haripangjaya during the epidemic breakout marked the starting point of the Mon official Identity.
+After the dynastic crisis, the Talaing king Makutavamsa took over Tathon.
+Happening after the Chola took over Ceylon, Buddhism in both Srey Langka and Tathon were almost destroyed.
+Even though he was Buddhist by faith, king Makutavamsa also carried on the Vishnuite discipline as the official state procession.
+After subduing the Talaing king, Anuruddha started on his own quest to salvage Hinayana Buddhism back to Tathon.
+Under the tutelage of his Shin Arahan, he brought the Buddhist legacy to spread over Upper-Burma.
+It was the first time in history of Ramanadesa that Pagan became converted to Hinayana Budhism.
+His effort had led to his quest over the ream of the Chola and the restoration of Ceylon's Buddhist institution was next.
+In that heroic work, the Mahavamsa recounted his crucial help in the salvation of Buddhism in Langka.

 As the number of bhikkhus was not sufficient to make the chapter full for the ceremony of admission into the order and other acts.
 The ruler of men who had at heart the continuance of the order, sent to his friend, the prince Anuruddha in the Ramanna country messengers with gifts and had fetched thence bhikkhus who had thoroughly studied the three Pidakas.
 They were fond of moral discipline and other virtues, acknowledged as Theras.
-(Culavamsa, Being the more recent part of the Mahavamsa, Wilhelm Geiger)
+(CuI: Chapter VX: Care for the Laity and for the Order: p.214)

-Under Anuruddha leadership, Shin Arahan had built Ramana-desa into becoming a stronghold of Hinayana Buddhist sect.
-At the contrary, Buddhism was nearly wiped out from Ceylon under repetitive attacks of the Chola and needed as much help from Anuruddha to restore back its past legacy.
-To no avail, Ceylon still possess valuable Buddhist relics which among them were the legendary Emerald Buddha image and complete sets of original Tripidaka in Pali that Anuruddha would like to have them available in Ramana-desa.
-Obviously, after all his intervention against the Chola Empire, Ceylon had no ground to refuse the request of Anuruddha.
+To no avail, Ceylon still possess valuable Buddhist relics which among them were the legendary Emerald Buddha image and complete sets of original Tripidaka in Pali that Anuruddha would like to have them stored in Ramana-Desa.
+Obviously, after all his intervention against the Chola Empire, Ceylon had no option to refuse his request.

 There was a king reigning at Nokor Lam Neang with the name of Anuruddha.
 He was all mighty and powerful, devout and protector of Buddhism.
 He could fly and commissioned two ships sailing to Langkadvipa.
 He then rode his flying horse to Langkadvipa and requested copies of Tripidaka and the Emarald Buddha image to be shipped back to his country.
 (RPNK: The Emarald Buddha Image)